B7rian/MACC/README.md

 offload matrix operations from the Cortex-A9 included in the FPGA.
 This IP should work on other Zync-7000 boards but will only be tested on snickerdoodle.

+You can read about the snickerdoodle board at [krtkl.com](http://krtkl.com)

 ## Current Specifications

 * Project is just getting started - check back soon.